 The primary method of voting at meetings shall be by voice vote, unless a different form (e.g., ballot, electronic) is approved by a majority of the Executive Board and in the case of elections.

-Regular meetings of the Kyle R. Wilson PTO membership will be held during the school year.
-These meeting will be the third Tuesday of each month at 6:30pm at Kyle R. Wilson Elementary.
+Regular meetings of the Kyle R. Wilson PTO membership will be held during the school year, at least five times a year, which includes a required meeting in September and May..
+These meetings will be the third Tuesday of the month at 6:30pm at Kyle R. Wilson Elementary or online via Zoom or other applicable platform.

 Executive meetings of the Kyle R. Wilson PTO Board will be held monthly at least seven days prior to the regular meetings.
 President will schedule these meetings with the executive board directly.